 How do you know if you or someone you love is addicted to Adderall?
 We’ve put together several common signs and symptoms of Adderall abuse.

-But Adderall is also abused by students attempting to sharpen and increase their cognitive abilities, leading to its moniker of being a “study drug.”
-In this instance, Adderall is used neither as an intoxicant nor as a means of getting high.
+But Adderall is also abused by students attempting to sharpen and increase their cognitive abilities, leading to its moniker as a “study drug.”
+In this instance, Adderall is used neither as an intoxicant nor a means of getting high.
 Rather, when students abuse Adderall, they’re trying to push their attention and alertness to their maximum, but the intent behind Adderall abuse makes no difference in its ability to addict.

 As is the case with many drugs of abuse, Adderall leads to both psychological and physical dependence.

 Adderall is a combination of two prescription stimulants, amphetamine and dextroamphetamine.
 They work within the central nervous system to stimulate the effectiveness of dopamine and norepinephrine, two neurotransmitters that increase a person’s ability to focus and stay on task.
 They also produce feelings of well-being.

 Because this specific prescription medication is so habit-forming, transitioning from recreational use or experimentation to physical and psychological dependence is not uncommon.